marineve17/In-terminal-calendar/README.md

 ## Currently:

     - Displays full calendar highlighting weekends and the day's date
-    - Is able to highlight a date of your choice
+    - Is able to highlight several dates of your choice (one at a time)